concur/developer.concur.com/api-reference/authentication/authentication.markdown

 `code`|`string`|`{request_token}`|The request token.

 ### <a name="app-center"></a>AppCenter
-The AppeCenter flow is as follows:
+The AppCenter flow is as follows:

 1. Listening for an HTTP GET request from the Concur system.
 	* The listener must be hosted at the URI specified in the App Center listing.